 In every vein that leaves such clots behind;

 Such clots behind as breed such bitter pain;

 So bitter pain that none shall ever find,

 What plague is greater than the grief of mind.

-They say this town is full of cozenage:This sounds like the kind of warning Oxford would have gotten from people such as Burghley regarding his travel, especially to Italy.
+They say this town is full of cozenage:Although "liberties of sin" may also refer to districts in London with special "license," the overall assessment of Ephesus sounds like the kind of warning Oxford would have gotten from people such as Burghley regarding his travel, especially to Italy.
 (Might it also apply to theater?)
 If the first version of this play did come from about 1576, Anne Barton's observation in the introduction to the Riverside edition of this play makes Oxfordian sense:

 As nimble jugglers that deceive the eye,